 The key is to create a lead magnet that genuinely appeals to the buyer.
 It should be something related to the challenge that your course solves.

 The lead magnet you choose will depend on your audience.
 A knitting course provider could offer free knitting templates.
-While a marketing course provider could give access to a webinar that discusses a challenge facing people in the industry.
+While a course about blogging could give access to a webinar that discusses a challenge facing bloggers.

 The Sculpt Society is a dance cardio, yoga and meditation program.
 The course costs $19.99 per month but the company offers two free lead magnets as part of its sales and marketing strategy.